jaedong98/uw_csep546/Assignment1/Report/logistic_regression.md

     FPR: 0.06963087248322147
     FNR: 0.16831683168316833

-    I used initial weights, [.05, .05, .05, .05, .05] and proved myself that different initial weights makes totoally different graphs over iterations.
+    I used initial zeros weights, [.0, .0, .0, .0, .0], and proved myself that different initial weights makes totoally different graphs over iterations.

-    The statistic outputs of logistic regression can can vary depending on the threshold, number of iteration, number of training data.
-Those configuration determines how fast the loss function can converge and how accurate it can predict output for test data.
+    The statistic outputs of logistic regression can vary depending on the threshold, number of iteration, number of training data.
+Those configuration determines how fast the loss function can converge and how accurate it can predict output for the given test data.

 * How did the gradient descent converge?
-  * Weight[1] started from initial value, .05, and converged toward 2.6.
+  * Weight[1] started from initial value, .0, and converged toward 2.6.
 The trend became more obvisous starting 20000 iteraions and later.
-This behavior matches that loss function showing convergence to minimum values near 20000 iterations.
+This behavior matches that loss function showing convergence obviously to the minimum values near 20000 iterations.